Skip to content

 Time to prepare

-Dr Karen Michell, an occupational health specialist at IOSH, said: “Menopause often has physical, mental and emotional effects on employees, which affects their ability to cope with work.
-Despite this, very few workplaces and managers are knowledgeable on how to address work-related menopause issues and the preventive role that occupational health and safety can play.
+Dr Karen Michell, an occupational health specialist at IOSH, said: “Menopause often has physical, mental and emotional effects on employees.
+These affect their ability to cope with work.
+Despite this, very few workplaces and managers are knowledgeable on how to address work-related menopause issues.
+They also need to understand the preventive role that occupational health and safety can play.

 “It is important that we prepare both workers and employers for what menopause might mean for them.
 Waiting until there is a pre-menopausal crisis is like acting once the horse has bolted the stable.
 Initiatives are needed to ensure we all understand the process of menopause and that employers create those supportive environments from the get-go.